tajespasarela/tailwind-editor/README.md

 </template>
 ```

-In this step, we are doing several changes to be able to modify reactively the configuration:
+In this step, we are making several changes to be able to modify the configuration reactively:

 - In the `<script>`:
   - First, we create a [reactive object](https://vuejs.org/api/reactivity-core.html#reactive) with our `customTailwindConfig` as the initial value.
   - Then we fetch the CSS with this reactive object.
-  - Finally, we add a [`watch`](https://vuejs.org/guide/essentials/watchers.html) to call `getCss` function, whenever this reactive object changes
+  - Finally, we add a [`watch`](https://vuejs.org/guide/essentials/watchers.html) to call the `getCss` function, whenever this reactive object changes
 - In the `<template>`:
-  - We add two loops [`v-for`](https://vuejs.org/api/built-in-directives.html#v-for) to iterate over each colour and each shade, binding a colour picker to the value.
+  - We add two loops [`v-for`](https://vuejs.org/api/built-in-directives.html#v-for) to iterate over each color and each shade, binding a color picker to the value.
-  - We use the [`v-model`](https://vuejs.org/api/built-in-directives.html#v-model) directive with the [`lazy`](https://vuejs.org/guide/essentials/forms.html#lazy) modifier to not request too many times whenever we move the selector on the colour picker.
+  - We use the [`v-model`](https://vuejs.org/api/built-in-directives.html#v-model) directive with the [`lazy`](https://vuejs.org/guide/essentials/forms.html#lazy) modifier so that not too many requests are made whenever we move the selector over the color picker.

-  > Notice we are binding the colour shade to the `v-model` using the colour and the shade name, instead of using the `v-for` variable directly.
-This is because the variable used to iterate in the `v-for` loops is not allowed to be modified.
-So the workaround is to access the value indirectly.
+  > Notice, we are binding the color shade to the `v-model` using the color and the shade name, instead of using the `v-for` variable directly.
+This is because the variable used to iterate in the `v-for` loops cannot be modified; the workaround lets us access the value indirectly.
   >

-  Then, if we run again the application we can see the colour pickers and changing a color the component using that colour will be updated automatically:
+  If we run the application again, we can see the color pickers.
+Now, by changing a color, the component using that color will be updated automatically:

   ![Colour Editor](images/color-editor.png)

-Finally, we add also the part of the font size and font weight:
+Finally, we configure font size and font weight:

 ```html
 // src/components/Editor.vue